By Sandy Baker

 Your Fear Is Natural

 Many individuals facing drug and alcohol addiction have developed a lifestyle around their addiction.
 Everything they do – day in and day out – focuses on that next hit, drink, or high.
 When you take that away, even when you know it is for the best, you are opening the door to all types of risks.
 Your primary focus is ripped away.
 Suddenly, you are faced with reality.
-And, to be frank, many times, that reality is downright hard to swallow.
+And, to be frank, many times that reality is downright hard to swallow.

 Define Your Fear to Overcome It

 Recognizing that a fear is present is the first step in moving beyond it.
 The fear of being sober is often about dealing with your loss of a coping mechanism for “real” life.
 You’re afraid you don’t have the tools and resources to help you to maintain your sobriety.
-And, you are afraid that being sober will simply be too hard.
+You are afraid that being sober will simply be too hard.

 Understand that getting sober means you will need to find a replacement for the coping mechanism of alcohol and drugs.
 You’ll need something new, unfamiliar, and probably something that will not feel right at first.
 Know what to expect: